bmaltais/kohya_ss/README.md

 * 2023/03/25 (v21.3.4)
     - Added untested support for MacOS base on this gist: https://gist.github.com/jstayco/9f5733f05b9dc29de95c4056a023d645

     Let me know how this work.
-From the look of it it appears to be well-thought-out.
+From the look of it it appear to be well tought out.
 I modified a few things to make it fit better with the rest of the code in the repo.
     - Fix for issue https://github.com/bmaltais/kohya_ss/issues/433 by implementing default of 0.
     - Removed non applicable save_model_as choices for LoRA and TI.
 * 2023/03/24 (v21.3.3)
     - Add support for custom user gui files.
 THey will be created at installation time or when upgrading is missing.
 You will see two files in the root of the folder.
 One named `gui-user.bat` and the other `gui-user.ps1`.
-Edit the file based on your preferred terminal.
+Edit the file based on your prefered terminal.
 Simply add the parameters you want to pass the gui in there and execute it to start the gui with them.
 Enjoy!
 * 2023/03/23 (v21.3.2)
     - Fix issue reported: https://github.com/bmaltais/kohya_ss/issues/439
 * 2023/03/23 (v21.3.1)